 Main junior researcher: Ella Van Landeghem

-Supervisor: Christiana Nöstlinger
+Supervisors: Christiana Nöstlinger

 For PrEP to reach its full potential, many questions about its implementation need to be answered, including how to ensure equal access for everyone who needs it.
 So far, migrants have been largely overlooked in PrEP research.
 Even though people with migrant backgrounds are overrepresented in new HIV diagnoses, they are underrepresented among people coming forward for PrEP.
-We need to understand this imbalance and to investigate the barriers to and facilitators for accessing and using PrEP among people with a migrant background.
+We need to understand this imbalance and investigate the barriers to and facilitators for accessing and using PrEP among people with a migrant background.

 The overall objective is to find out how PrEP uptake and use among people with a migrant background in Belgium can be improved.
 More specifically, we will explore the following topics:

 This is a qualitative study, which means we try to learn by listening to people’s stories and ideas.
-We are mainly interested in participants’ experiences with HIV prevention and Prep, and the meaning they attribute to it.
+We are mainly interested in participants’ experiences with HIV prevention and PrEP, and the meaning they attribute to it.

 We will use the following data collection techniques: